-Excluded are (i) Equifax, any entity in which Equifax has a controlling interest, and Equifax's officers, directors, legal representatives, successors, subsidiaries, and assigns; (ii) any judge, justice, or judicial officer presiding over this matter and the members of their immediate families and judicial staff; and (iii) any individual who timely and validly opts out of the settlement class.
-[Settlement Agreement, Doc.
-7392, ¶ 2.43].
+Excluded are (i) Equifax, any entity in which Equifax has a controlling interest, and Equifax's officers, directors, legal representatives, successors, subsidiaries, and assigns; (ii) any judge, justice, or judicial officer presiding over this matter and the members of their immediate families and judicial staff;

-References in this Order to "App." refer to the declarations comprising the Appendix [Doc.
+1 References in this Order to "App." refer to the declarations comprising the Appendix [Doc.
 900] accompanying the pending motions.